Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 2. Duplication of Work and Lack of Integration

-Many leaders and staff spend countless hours on manual accounting processes, re-creating records for board meetings, and relying on easily overridden manual controls.
+Many leaders and staff spend hours on manual accounting tasks.
+They re-create records for board meetings.
+They also rely on manual controls.
 This inefficiency distracts leadership from high-impact work, such as program development and fundraising.

 Impact: Accounting records are often delivered too late to be useful for strategic decision-making.
 The reliance on manual processes increases the likelihood of errors and delays.

 The Solution: An Integrated Tech Stack.
 To move beyond manual controls and the time-consuming duplication of work, sports organizations must invest in a modern, integrated financial technology ecosystem.
-This approach replaces paper-based and manual processes with automated workflows, ensuring data consistency and freeing up staff to focus on strategic, mission-critical tasks.
+This approach replaces paper and manual work with automated workflows.
+It keeps data consistent and frees staff for strategic, mission-critical tasks.
 This integrated system should include:

 Shifting to a modern finance function requires leveraging technology to automate processes and free up strategic time.
 This can be achieved by focusing on:

-- Use the best bookkeeping software (like QuickBooks Online or Xero) and expense automation tools.y connected to mission outcomes.
+- Use the best bookkeeping software (like QuickBooks Online or Xero) and expense automation tools you connected to mission outcomes.

 - Map your chart of accounts to your budget and upload the budget into the accounting software to automate budget-to-actual reporting.